A quick summary:

 For a full rundown of the taxes on any perks and fringe benefits you receive (as an employee), we recommend you speak with your HR department.

-Now that we’ve discussed what they are, including the taxation involved, let’s look at the benefits.
+Now that we’ve discussed what they are, including the taxation involved, let’s look at the advantages of fringe benefits.
 We’ll kick things off with why they’re great for both employers and employees.

 Once you’ve read through our list of advantages, you’ll be in a much better position to make decisions on fringe benefits moving forward.
 Remember, the more we understand, the more informed we are to drive growth and improve results!

-Firstly, let’s jump into the advantages of fringe benefits for employers.
-This ranges from increasing engagement to creating attractive job opportunities – find out more below.
+Let’s jump into the advantages of fringe benefits for employers.
+This ranges from increasing engagement to creating attractive job opportunities.

 Increasing productivity and engagement in the workplace

-Offering perks and fringe benefits is a company’s way of showing they are committed to creating healthier, happier employees.
+Offering fringe benefits is a company’s way of showing they are committed to creating healthier, happier employees.
 It proves that they want to improve their team’s productivity and engagement.

 Supports the recruitment and hiring process